rajayonin/cheatsheets/vim.md

     Change the selection to _upper_ / _lower_ case.
 - `p` / `P` - **replace**
     Replaces the current selection with the clipboard and save / don't save the selection to the clipboard.
+- `~` - **toggle case**
+Converts the selection characters' case to lower / upper case, depending on the characters' case.

 ## Other actions
 - `Ctrl`+`y` / `Ctrl`+`e` - **scroll**